Prospective Graduate Students

 - When I graduate, will I still have access to GSCD? answer

-After you accept your admission and pay your deposit to the Elliott School, GSCD will email you a welcome packet, generally in June.
-This packet will tell you everything you need to know to get started working with GSCD.
-The packet will give you instructions on how to get access to GSCD's online Elliott School Career Connection database.
-After you go through new student orientation, you will have complete access to GSCD to make appointments and attend events.
+After you accept your offer of admission and pay your deposit to the Elliott School, GSCD will email you a welcome packet, generally in early June.
+This packet will tell you everything you need to know to get started working with our team.
+It will provide instructions on how to access GSCD's online Elliott School Career Connection database.
+After you go through the new student online orientation, you will have complete access to GSCD to make appointments and attend events.

 As soon as you have access to Elliott School Career Connection, you should take advantage of that resource!
-Many opportunities for the fall are posted in late summer or early fall, so don't panic if you don't have something lined up by July.
-Until that time, there are many other online resources you can utilize, such as: Idealist.org, indeed.com, USAJOBS.gov, etc. You should also start researching types of organizations that interest you and skills you hope to develop through an internship or job.
-Please keep in mind that only about half of the internship opportunities in the DC metro area are paid.
+Many opportunities for the fall are posted over the summer or in early fall, so don't panic if you don't have something lined up by July.
+Until that time, there are many other online resources you can utilize, such as: Idealist.org, indeed.com, USAJOBS.gov, etc. You should also start researching the types of organizations that interest you and skills you hope to develop through an internship or job.
+Please keep in mind that only about half of the internship opportunities in the D.C. metro area are paid.